exercism/website-copy/tracks/python/exercises/two-fer/mentoring.md

 You might start with some questions:

 Do they know how to run the tests?
-Some users may have trouble running pytest du to path issues.
+Some users may have trouble running pytest due to path issues.
 They can still use

 ```python